NGO To Tinubu: Improve On Pension, Workers Welfare Policies, Food Security, Others

 Beyond the rating, CSCHEI listed areas for improvement to include pension policy and workers welfare which is lacking insufficient data and transparency.

-The NGO also suggested improvements on human rights development, freedom of expression and assembly and access to justice, while the Presidential Committee on Food should be reviewed to regularize food prices, supervising food processes, and coordinating food supply chain.
+The NGO also suggested improvements on human right development, freedom of expression and assembly and access to Justice.
+While the Presidential Committee on Food should be reviewed to regularize food prices, supervising food processes, and coordinating food supply chain.